VisualOps/cli/README.rst

       Override stack CPU shares
 Example: -p 1
 Note: Enter no value to lift the limit

+`-n`: Number of containers (default: 1)
+      Override the number of containers to run (count option)
+Exemple: -n 2

 `-c`: Configuration path (default: ~/.visualops):
       The path to the configuration directory (where stacks details and containers configuration files are saved)